-On a zodiac tour exploring the iceberg graveyard at Red Island, Greenland, Alan and I don’t expect to find the American Southwest.
+On a zodiac tour exploring the iceberg graveyard at Red Island, Greenland, Alan and I didn’t expect to find the American Southwest.
 But red sandstone is exactly what I touch as the raft maneuvers through an arch sticking out from the island.
-However that’s the end of the similarity.
-You won’t see an iceberg graveyard in Arizona or Utah.

 The journey begins as the zodiac motors toward the island.
 Fred, our expedition guide, maneuvers the raft close to the red sandstone for a closer look.
 Then the raft squeezes through an arch before heading toward a maze of icebergs.

 As long as you can exit and enter a zodiac safely, these guided experiences are doable for almost anyone.
 They’re an excellent way to bond with grandkids on a multigenerational trip.